Holden HQ: Production

 Production of the HQ range totalled 485,650 vehicles prior to its replacement by the Holden HJ series in October 1974.

-Holden HQ series cars were produced at GMH plants in Adelaide (Elizabeth, South Australia), Melbourne (Dandenong, Victoria), Sydney (Pagewood, New South Wales) and in Brisbane (Acacia Ridge, Queensland).
+Holden HQs were produced at Holden's Acacia Ridge, Dandenong, Elizabeth and Pagewood plants.

-Engines, transmissions, and final drive assemblies were produced at the engine casting plant at Fishermans Bend, Victoria, although 350 cuin engines and its drivetrain components were fully imported from fellow General Motors subsidiary, Chevrolet, in the United States.
+Engines, transmissions, and final drive assemblies were produced at the engine casting plant at Fishermans Bend, although 350 cuin engines and its drivetrain components were fully imported from fellow General Motors subsidiary, Chevrolet, in the United States.

 Many local automotive component businesses in all these states across Australia supplied the main plants with many other parts, such as wiper arms, glass, carpets, electrical systems, fasteners, and the like.

-HQ production in New Zealand was at GMNZ's assembly plant at Trentham, Wellington, New Zealand using some NZ production components and ran until 1975 to use up HQ parts that weren't used on the following Holden HJ series.
+HQ production in New Zealand was at GMNZ's assembly plant at Trentham, New Zealand using some NZ production components and ran until 1975 to use up HQ parts that weren't used on the following Holden HJ series.

 Specifications

 Belmont

 The Belmont was the barebones HQ, successor to the Holden Standard, coming with a standard 173 cubic inch Inline 6 and column shift 3 speed manual, The Belmont also featured a unique, more toned down door trim design.